The Precedence for Digitization

 The current state of coffee’s supply chain is riddled with logistical inefficiencies, siloed information, a lack of transparency, and ultimately, economic inequity.
 The COVID-19 pandemic accelerated these preexisting issues in the supply chain and brought priorities such as digitization to the foreground.
 Now, more than ever, businesses want visibility into their multi-tiered supply chain networks.
 Fragmented supply chains pose the biggest risks to supply chain traceability, leaving important trade data trapped in silos.
 This along with logistics inefficiencies can inflate supply chain costs up to 40% of the product’s export value, wasting billions of dollars each year.

 The industry is facing market pressures on both ends of the supply chain for a better solution, intensifying the need for agribusinesses to shift their focus online.
 McKinsey & Company reports that about 65% of business-to-business (B2B) companies across sectors are fully transacting online in 2022.
 Can the agriculture industry take advantage of this global transition towards digital commerce?
 We think so.

 CropConex is a supply chain management software that streamlines the sales and exports of specialty crops.
 We offer a technology-driven marketplace that creates hundreds of data-driven connections across the supply chain to help suppliers, buyers, and logistics service providers efficiently transact.

 In a sector dominated by smallholder farming, fragmented supply chains, and weak market linkages, we’re offering an end-to-end solution that digitizes operations across the entire ecosystem.
-We increase supply chain participation through SMS integrations, mobile-friendly designs, and an easy-to-use web application.
+We increase supply chain participation through easy-to-use mobile and web applications.
 Now, as coffee moves across the supply chain each party in the chain uploads their own layer of transactional data to the platform, important trade data is shared securely amongst trade partners, and end-to-end traceability is built collaboratively.